bhavyak13/Work-board/README.md

 # Work-Board
-A work board is a software, which has tracks your work status.
+A work board is a software, which has tracks for your work status.
 In general, there are three categories - Todo, In Progress, and Done.

 <img src="https://github.com/bhavyak13/work-board/blob/master/images/index.png"/>